 Modern Edenic

 The original destination of the Hope Expedition is the crown jewel of the Han Cluster.
 Edenic is a paradise planet, relatively unspoiled by human interference.
 It is the seat of the Edenic government.
-Although it is much less populated, and it lacks the huge military-industrial infrastructure of Earth, it is also the most technologically advanced society in the known universe, having surpassed Earth in the last century.
+Although it is far less populated, and it lacks the huge military-industrial infrastructure of Earth, it is also the most technologically advanced society in the known universe.

 Unfortunately, along with paradise come restrictions, and Edenic is a socio-political quagmire.
-The planet and its citizens live with an almost irrational fear of Earth, and as such, the government is overprotective of, and in some cases a bully to its own people.
-Obtaining official Edenic citizenship is a difficult feat, there is a sense of blue-blood-ism in its society, and even entering Edenic orbit is a nightmare of clearance permissions, decontamination protocols, and strict environmental regulations.
+The planet and its citizens live with an almost irrational fear of Earth, and as such, the government is overprotective of, and occasionally, a bully to its own people.
+Obtaining official Edenic citizenship is difficult, there is a sense of blue-blood-ism in its society, and even entering Edenic orbit is a nightmare of clearance permissions, decontamination protocols, and environmental regulations.

 Regardless, Edenic is a remarkable success story, a post-scarcity economy that thrives on the dedication and accomplishments of its individual inhabitants.
 Innovation in both science and culture are treasured ideals there.
 Still, it is in danger of sinking under the weight of its own government and the burgeoning military establishment sworn to protect it.